A PhD in Bioengineering is the Gateway to Technological Innovation in the Health Care Industry.

 Your degree will take your training to the next level, giving you the breadth of knowledge and the experience you need to make innovative change.

 As a student in our doctoral program, you'll become a leader in the bioengineering field.
 You'll master the technological changes that are revolutionizing the medical profession.

 A major feature of our curriculum is teaching students how to discover solutions through the creative process and then develop them to direct applications in clinical practice and commercialized technologies.

 While you're here, you'll have the opportunity to work with some of the top scientists in the field.

-- We develop computational models to study blood flow in the brain to understand how aneurysms form, progress, and rupture.
+We develop computational models to study blood flow in the brain to understand how aneurysms form, progress, and rupture and to correct eye diseases.
 This work receives funding from the National Institutes of Health.

-- We are using the latest ultrasound technology to improve prosthetics for arms, hands, and legs with funding from the National Science Foundation and the Department of Defense.
+We are using the latest ultrasound technology to improve prosthetics for arms, hands, and legs and to combine with photonics for high-resolution photoacoustic microscopy.
+These projects are funded by the National Science Foundation and the Department of Defense.

-- We are putting together maps of neuron connections in the brain to understand brain function and neurological diseases, funded by the National Institutes of Health.
+We are putting together maps of neuron connections in the brain to understand brain function and studying dopamine pathways related to disease with funding from the National Institutes of Health.

 Check out the catalog for more information.